epccs/Document/LatchingSolenoid/README.md

 ![Orbit56082_boost](./images/Orbit56082_boost.jpg)

-Once boosting is done the chage is applied to do a set operation of a solenoid, which is about 4.1 Ohm (inductance is unknown).
+Once boosting is done, the charge is applied to do a set operation on a solenoid, which is about 4.1 Ohm (inductance is unknown).
 Ch1 is showing current at 100mV/A.

 ![SetOrbit56082_solenoid_ch1at100mVperA](./images/SetOrbit56082_solenoid_ch1at100mVperA.png)

-After the irrigation cycle boosting is again done the chage is applied to do a reset operation of the solenoid.
-Ch1 is showing current at 100mV/A agian.
+After the irrigation cycle boosting is again done, and the charge is applied to do a reset operation on the solenoid.
+Ch1 is showing current at 100mV/A again.

 ![ResetOrbit56082_solenoid_ch1at100mVperA](./images/ResetOrbit56082_solenoid_ch1at100mVperA.png)